As part of the Rocky Mountain Rampage festivities we will be hosting a 12 person, speed round Deathbowl tournament on Friday evening, April 21st.

-Coaches will be given 700,000 gold pieces to build a roster of at least 8 players using accepted BB rosters from BB2016, Teams of Legend and Slann/Kislev.
-Khorne and Brettonian are also allowed.
+Coaches will be given 700,000 gold pieces to build a roster of at least 8 players using accepted BB rosters from BB2020, Teams of Legend, Khorne and Slann/Kislev.

 You may purchase players, star players, rerolls, fan factor, coaches, and cheerleaders as normal.